The information on this page was provided by Garry Bryant, formerly the Kennedy Society archivist/genealogist.

 - Cyndis List of Genealogy Sites on the Internet (categorized & cross-referenced links)

 - FamilySearch (the LDS Church Family History site)

 - PBS ANCESTORS companion web site

-- Genealogy information at the U.S. National Archives web site
+- Resources for Genealogists at the U.S. National Archives web site